Kurt S. Browning

-Kurt S. Browning is a Republican politician and former Secretary of State of Florida.
-He currently serves as Superintendent of Schools for Pasco County, Florida.
+Kurt S. Browning is an American politician, who served Secretary of State of Florida and Superintendent of Schools for Pasco County, Florida.
+First elected as a member of the Democratic Party in 1980, he became a Republican in 2002.

 Career

-Browning's political career began in 1975 when he started working in the Pasco County Supervisor of Elections office.
+Browning's political career began in 1975 when he worked in the Pasco County Supervisor of Elections office.
 In 1980, he was elected as the Pasco Supervisor himself, as a Democrat.
 At 22 years old, he was the youngest county elections official in Florida history.
-He served in that position for 26 years, until his appointment as Secretary of State.
-During that time, Browning also served as the President of the Florida State Association of Supervisors of Elections, as a member of Governor Jeb Bush's Task Force on Election Procedures, Standards and Technology, and as a member of the State Planning Committee for the Help America Vote Act.
+He served in that position for 26 years, until his appointment as secretary of state.
+During that time, Browning also served as the President of the Florida State Association of Supervisors of Elections, as a member of Governor Jeb Bush's Task Force on Election Procedures, Standards and Technology.
+He also served as a member of the State Planning Committee for the Help America Vote Act.
 Browning changed his party affiliation to Republican in 2002.
+In November 2012, Browning was elected superintendent of schools for Pasco County Schools, he served as superintendent for 12 years.
+Browning retired as superintendent of schools on November 19, 2024.

 Secretary of State

-Governor-elect Charlie Crist announced his appointment of Browning as Secretary of State in December 2006.
+Governor-elect Charlie Crist announced Browning's appointment as Secretary of State in December 2006.
 Browning served in that position until April 2010, when he resigned to comply with state retirement pension compensation laws.
 While out of office, he was honorary chairman of the failed campaign opposing two anti-gerrymandering constitutional amendments on the 2010 ballot, the "Fair Districts" Amendments 5 and 6.
 He was re-appointed Secretary of State by Governor Rick Scott in January 2011.

 During his two stints as secretary, Browning oversaw the state's defense of several lawsuits challenging Florida's voting laws.
-He also oversaw the transition from using touchscreen voting machines to paper optical scan machines, even though as Supervisor of Elections he was a strong advocate of touchscreen technology.
+He also oversaw the transition from using touchscreen voting machines to paper optical scan machines, despite being he was a strong advocate of touchscreen technology as Supervisor of Elections.
 Responsible for the Division of Corporations, which manages corporate filings, Browning eliminated paper records and instituted electronic filing for businesses, including a searchable public website.